wne-csit-jackson/cs220-sp2024-FarmData2/ONBOARDING.md

 This document provides an overview of the technologies used in FarmData2, describes the roles that they play and provides resources for learning the essentials of each.

 Interacting with FarmData2 requires a basic familiarity with git and GitHub.
 FarmData2 development uses a fairly standard web technology stack including HTML, CSS, Bootstrap, JavaScript, and Vue.js.
-The front-end accesses FarmData2 data through the [FarmOS API](https://farmos.org/development/api/) using the [Axios](https://github.com/axios/axios) library.
+The front-end accesses FarmData2 data through the [farmOS API](https://farmOS.org/development/api/) using the [Axios](https://github.com/axios/axios) library.
 End-to-end testing is done using the [Cypress framework](https://www.cypress.io/).
-The automation, configuration and back-end development of FarmData2 use a number of other technologies including Drupal, drush, FarmOS, Docker, docker-compose and bash scripting.
+The automation, configuration and back-end development of FarmData2 use a number of other technologies including Drupal, drush, farmOS, Docker, docker-compose and bash scripting.

 This document is intended to be used in two ways.
 When you are new to FarmData2, it is recommended that you work through this document from the top down.
 However, it is not essential that you fully master every tool and technology on the first pass.
 Rather once you feel basically comfortable with a tool or technology (or if you already know it) skip to the next one.
 Then later, while working on FarmData2 you can return to this document and jump directly to the relevant section(s) to find a reference or to learn a little bit more as needed.